ducquando/learn-swift/README.md

   1. Have a Mac (Swift cannot be run from a Window or Linux device)
   2. Have an Apple ID.
 If you have not created one, please visit [Apple ID](https://appleid.apple.com) and click on *Create Your Apple ID* on the top right of the screen to create an Apple ID.
   3. Install [Xcode](https://developer.apple.com/xcode/) on your Mac (once again, Xcode is an Apple-developed compiler for Swift).
 On the site, you will find that there are 2 downloading options: *Download from Website* and *Download from Mac App Store*.
-For beginner, I'd recommend you choosing the latter (*Download from Mac App Store*) for connivence as it will install the newest version along with all necessary tools.
+For the beginner, I'd recommend you choose the latter (*Download from Mac App Store*) for convenience as it will install the newest version and all necessary tools.
 But if you want to choose the version (including both official and beta versions) of Xcode and manually install the additional tool, choose *Download from Website*.
 To be clear, the version I use for this tutorial is 13.2.1.<sup>1</sup>
   4. [optional] Clone this repository.
-The folder *Demo Code* provides many Swift codes, which are shown in this guide, for you to play around with.
+The folder *Demo Code* provides many Swift codes shown in this guide for you to play around with.
 You may use Xcode to run the playground files.
-For instruction to preview code directly on Github, please refer to this section on [Code Preview](#code-preview)
+For instructions to preview code directly on Github, please refer to this section on [Code Preview](#code-preview)

 Once you have done all steps, you are ready to begin.